• Skip to primary navigation

 Instructions

 • Heat the oil in a large saucepan over a medium heat and add the seeds from the crushed cardamon pods and saute for 30 seconds.
-Add the onion and cook for 5 minutes.
+Add the onion and carrot and cook for 15 minutes.
 Add the dry spices to the pan and cook for a further minute.

 • Make a paste with the garlic, ginger and a splash of water.
 Add this to the pan along with the salt and cook for a minute.